microsoft/api-extractor.com-website/pages/messages/ae-missing-release-tag.md

 navigation_source: docs_nav
 ---

-*"___ is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)."*
+*"___ is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)."*

 ## Remarks

 API Extractor uses release tags to track the maturity of your API.
-By default, it requires every exported declaration to have a release tag.
+By default, it requires every declaration in your API to have a release tag.

 Example: